Giving to charity? Family comes first

 In a hadith Haritha had the best horse in Madinah, called Subul.
-He was very speedy and expensive like a McLaren.
-He went to Prophet (peace be on him) and said, ‘Be witness the horse is for Allah.’
+He was very speedy and expensive like a McLaren in our time.
+He went to Prophet (peace be on him) and said, ‘Be witness the horse is for Allah’s sake.’
 There was no hesitation.

 And again Umar ibn al-Khattab reported that the Messenger of Allah (peace be on him), ordered us to give charity and at the time I had some wealth.
 I said to myself, ‘Today I will outdo Abu Bakr, if ever there were a day to outdo him.’
 I went with half of my wealth to the Prophet and he said, ‘What have you left for your family?’
 I said, ‘The same amount’ Then, Abu Bakr came with everything he had.
 The Prophet said, ‘O Abu Bakr, what have you left for your family?’
 Abu Bakr said, Allah and His Messenger.’
 I said, ‘By Allah, I will never do better than Abu Bakr.’
 (Tirmidhi)

 Abu Bakr was on a different level – the highest level of deep trust, conviction and ikhlas.
 Not all people can be on this level.
 As Imam Ghazali in Ihya Ulum Uddin in the chapter on Tawakkul commented there are conditions to follow.
 But nevertheless there is a reflection of dedication and commitment to Allah Almighty.
 He gained not just Bir (goodness) but al Bārr.

 Although the test is financial, a Christian priest was describing that at Lent they give up things they love, for instance if someone is addicted to his gadgets, his fasting will be not to use them.
 Their fasting is from the things they love, which they give up for God’s sake.